An ode to wheels and summer fun in Fort Collins

 Biking at Lory State Park’s Pump Track:

 Just a 15-minute drive from downtown Fort Collins, Lory State Park boasts 26 miles of hiking and biking trails.
-It’s also home to the Corral Center Mountain Bike Park, which recently wrapped up Phase 1 of a two-part revitalization effort.
-The second phase is dependent upon additional funds and will include five additional jump lines and landings.
+It’s also home to the Corral Center Mountain Bike Park, which has a dirt jumps, pump track and skills area.

 Biking is one of the greatest ways to familiarize yourself with Fort Collins.
 The city is known for its reasonably flat terrain, exceptionally wide bike lanes, and trails that run alongside the Cache la Poudre River and Spring Creek.
 Not to mention, biking is a pleasant, healthy, and environmentally friendly way to get around.
 Whether you’re exploring some of Fort Collins’ 285-plus miles of trails or treading through the mountains, you’ll understand why Fort Collins is a platinum-level bike-friendly city.
 Ride to Old Town or pedal to one of the 20-plus local craft breweries and you might be surprised at how many people bike around town.